Driving to La Tania

 The final detailed part of the route is described on the Airport Driving Directions and Maps section on the La Tania Transfers Page.
 Check the La Tania Speed Camera Page too!
 For any weather warnings across France check the French Météo Page here

-Ferry or Tunnel
+Ferry or Tunnel - The Options

-The Tunnel is the quickest way, though not the cheapest - always book in advance and look for a deal.
-Prices can be as low as £78 for an off-peak return of up to 5 days.
-If you just turn up and drive on, a full standard flexible far is £199 one-way.
+Le Shuttle via EuroTunnel is the quickest way, though not the cheapest - always book in advance and look for a deal.
+Prices can be as low as £165 return (or less for short stay saver packages).
+If you just turn up and drive on, a full standard Flexiplus fare is £484 return (October 2022 prices).

 The advantage of ferries of course is the chance to get out of your car, do some shopping and visit one of the restaurants on board - you'll need to stop to eat somewhere on your journey anyway.

-nearby or can use the night sailing as your overnight stop.
-The 10:30pm sailing gets in around 8am French time - you could be in resort for 3pm
+Portsmouth - Caen or Le Havre or Cherbourg (or even St Malo) with Britanny Ferries is another good option especially if you live nearby or can use the night sailing as your overnight stop.
+The Friday night 23:30 Portsmouth - Le Havre sailing gets in at 08:30 French time - you could be in resort for 3pm if you got a move on.

 Note that using special day return deals for £1 or similar have now been cracked down on.
 This used to be a good little scam and similar deals could be bought in Calais for the way back - only using half the ticket and not turning up for the return.
 Now all the small print says your credit card will be charged the full standard, un-discounted return fare if you dare not turn up for the return journey.
-Not sure how enforced this is though - we'd be interested to know of people who've been busted!
+Not sure how often this is enforced though - we'd be interested to know of people who've been busted!

 Overnight Stops

-for Ibis, Sofitel, Mercure, Novotel, Formule1, F1, Etap, Red Roof, AllSeason and Pullman Hotels.
-The Villages Hotels group has been taken over by the Accor Group and are rebranded as Etap or Formule1.
+If you don't want to drive it in one go there are lots of cheap motel type places to stay right across France from around £35 for a triple room - click on Accorhotels.com for Ibis, Sofitel, Mercure, Novotel, Formule1, F1, Etap, Red Roof, AllSeason and Pullman Hotels.
+The Villages Hotels group has been taken over by the Accor Group too and have been re-branded as Etap or Formule1.

 The Villages Hotel in Troyes (which always seems about the time you need to stop) that we used to use is now a Formule1.
-It's near the Motorway, has it's own fairly secure parking and near to a Macdonald's, see Google Map
+It's near the Motorway, has it's own fairly secure parking and near to a McDonald’s, see Google Map

 Speed Limits